New: you can now connect to Bluetooth speakers or Bluetooth headphones and of course stream Bluetooth as usual. . .

 The radio brand Admiral was marketed by the American Continental Radio & Television Corporation based in Chicago, Illinois.
 It started its operation during the Great Depression in the early 30’s.
 It continued to grow its business during the 40’s and was one of the early producers of colour TV sets in the 50’s.
 As many other national TV manufacturers of their time the company succumbed to international competition on the TV market in the 70’s.
 The brand Admiral survived for a time providing household appliances.
 However, they eventually closed their doors in 1979.

-Retrofitted, the clock radio has a USB-port, a RJ-45 port for LAN, speaker terminal posts, a DC input and a SD micro card reader (holds the software) in the back.
+Retrofitted, the clock radio has a USB-port, a RJ-45 port for LAN, speaker terminal posts, a DC input and the mini sized USB memory stick which holds the software (not shown in the pictures) in the back.
 The original on/off switch on top of the face of the clock was unfortunately not reliable and is replaced with a new on/off switch, also in the back.
 To the lower left of the clock there is now a dimmed orange LED light indicating if the player is on or not.

 The clock works, which is not a surprise.
 These clocks seem to be indestructible.
 The Westclox clock is accurate and there are no irritating humming noises.
 Note that there is no dial light, as that was not a part of the design for these clocks.
 After retrofitting, the alarm is no longer functional.